top of page

-Are You Ruled By Anxiety Or Peace?
+Anxiety Treatment: Anxiety Or Peace?

 God wants to replace your anxiety with His peace.
 Ephesians 4:6-7 says, "Be anxious for nothing, but in everything by prayer and supplication with thanksgiving, let your requests be made known to God.
 And the peace of God, which surpasses all comprehension, will guard your hearts and minds in Christ Jesus.”
 1 Peter 5:7 says, “Cast your anxieties upon Him, for He cares for you.”
 And Colossians 3:15 says He wants the peace of Christ to rule in your heart.

 Anxiety is a form of fear, which is a God-given human emotion.
 Healthy anxiety can save your life.
 It’s what triggers you to immediately jump back from a stick in the grass that might be a snake.
 But when anxiety starts to take over your life, it stops being a defender and starts being a ruler.
-And it’s a terrible ruler that kills your peace and happiness.
+And anxiety is a terrible ruler that kills your peace and happiness.
 It steals your ability to focus and concentrate, making you less productive.
 It destroys your creativity and your ability to hope for the best.
-When anxiety invades your emotional and physical space on a regular basis, your life become disrupted and even unmanageable.
+When anxiety invades your emotional and physical space on a regular basis, your life become disrupted and unmanageable.